kumaar8293/Modern-Image-Slider-With-ViewPager2-and-DataBinding/README.md

 # Modern-Image-Slider-With-ViewPager2-and-DataBinding
- - A simple Modern Image Slider using ViewPager2, by Ken Burns Effect and DataBinding
+ - A simple Modern Image View Slider using ViewPager2, by Ken Burns Effect and DataBinding